ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 - title: A human-readable string identifying the error that prevented the Transparency Service from processing the request, ideally short and suitable for inclusion in log messages.
 - detail: A human-readable string describing the error in more depth, ideally with sufficient detail enabling the error to be rectified.

-NOTE: SCRAPI is not a CoAP API.
-Nonetheless Constrained Problem Details objects {{RFC9290}} provide a useful CBOR encoding for problem details and avoids the need for mixing CBOR and JSON in endpoint or client implementations.
+SCRAPI is not a CoAP API, but Constrained Problem Details objects {{RFC9290}} provide a useful encoding for problem details and avoid the need to mix CBOR and JSON in endpoint or client implementations.

 NOTE: Examples use '\\' line wrapping per {{RFC8792}}